 Listed below are the latest maximum weekly unemployment insurance benefit/compensation amounts by state.
 The Unemployment compensation (UC) program is designed to provide benefits to most individuals out of work or in between jobs, through no fault of their own.

 I keep updating the table with annual state unemployment benefit changes and encourage you subscribe via email or follow us via social media channels.
 State unemployment benefit information is constantly changing so if you notice any discrepancies please leave a comment and I will update.

 The Federal-State UC program is a partnership based upon federal law, but administered by state employees under state laws.
 Thus each state designs its own UC program within the guidelines of the federal requirements, which includes setting the benefit amount along with eligibility and disqualification provisions.
 There are significant differences between states so please visit the state unemployment website for detailed rules and benefit calculation scenarios.

 Steps to Filing and Getting Your Unemployment Claim Processed Quickly

-– Have details of your former jobs/employers (up to 24 months of history), personal (SSN, address) and banking information ready when filing the claim or talking to an agent at your state UI office.
+- Have details of your former jobs/employers (up to 24 months of history), personal (SSN, address) and banking information ready when filing the claim or talking to an agent at your state UI office.
 Make sure to give complete and correct information to minimize delays with your claim processing.
 It generally takes two to four weeks after you file your claim to receive your first first benefit check.